-Every two to three years, a new buzz word is embraced by the retirement plan industry.
-For the last two years that term has been “Financial Wellness” and it is most likely here to stay.
+Every two to three years, a new buzzword is embraced by the retirement plan industry.
+For the last two years, that term has been “Financial Wellness” and it’s most likely here to stay.

 Financial Wellness is an all-encompassing term to mean a comprehensive collection of tools and education provided to the employees in the workplace.
 The tools can be varied, but include at a minimum: an assessment tool, education, calculators, videos and articles.

 A more complete Financial Wellness package will include a consultant or Certified Financial Planner (CFP) hotline, an account aggregator tool and a Social Security analyzer.

 There are many tools on the market that an advisor can purchase and elite recordkeepers like ABG already incorporate these tools into their retirement plan offering available through the participant website.
 The decision on what and how varied your tools will be is dependent on your ability to support those tools.

 As you develop your financial wellness toolbox, talk with your recordkeeper about their ability to make the tools available as click-through widgets from their participant website.
 This will increase the adoption rate of the tools and provide a one stop shop for their retirement plan and financial wellness.